gunzapper/Notepad/Tmux.md

     # Set Tmux's default keystroke to C-a, a binding which comes from GNU Screen
-    # and is quite commong among Tmux users.
+    # and is quite common among Tmux users.
     set-option -g prefix C-a
     unbind C-b